Mike-Honey/covid-19-genomes/README.md

 Mostly showing Australia by default, other countries available for selection.

+Alternates of most pages are also available showing the nextlcade.org lineages, an alternative lineage classification tool.
+Look for (nextclade) in the page title, available from the page navigation at bottom-centre.
+Due to the data integration challenge of this method, the nextclade classifications are currently limited to:
+- Oceania, and selected countries in Asia
+- September 2022 onwards

 ## gisaid.org - top Lineages by Country/Location

 [Link to interactive DataViz](https://app.powerbi.com/view?r=eyJrIjoiNzE5YzczODItMDQzMS00M2EzLWFjNWYtMjg3OTY3NTNhZDM3IiwidCI6ImRjMWYwNGY1LWMxZTUtNDQyOS1hODEyLTU3OTNiZTQ1YmY5ZCIsImMiOjEwfQ%3D%3D)